 I’ve had many good results from Hammerhead’s maps too.
 I’m not sure of the extra benefits that GRAVEL ROUTING brings to the navigational table as I don’t do that kind of riding.
 But it got me from A to B and, sometimes when I changed my mind it let me re-route to C too!
 When C was a long way away I made sure I had my usual battery pack…just in case.

 The Karoo delviers a good navigational experience.
 The flow of what you need to do to get going is quite a bit easier than on almost all other devices.
 It’s also quick.
 I never noticed any delays that you often get from other, under-powered BIKENAVs.

 In a nutshell: Slick navigation, cool looks and very competent, but not expert, training features.

 Price, Discount & Availability

 The RRP is £392 but at the time of writing there is a special price of £313 which is further discounted by £40/$50 to £273 with the code ‘THE5KRUNNER’.
 At that discounted price I would say that the Karoo was fairly pitched against directly-competing navigational products.
-Hammerhead offers you a discount when you their site using the code THE5KRUNNER
+Hammerhead offers you a discount on their site using the code THE5KRUNNER

 Link to: Hammerhead.io